LoreGoetschalckx/MemoryGame/README.md

 are not created on the fly but need to be pregenerated.

 #### Generating
 Run this to pregenerate sequenceFiles.
+Note: this was tested with Python 3.8.5.
 You will want to make sure that you have at least as many as you expect to have participants.
 Set --num_workers high enough (10 is just an example, too low).
 ```bash
 cd sequences